0xprinc/confidential-safe/README.md

 ## Description :
-Distributing tokens from one safe to many safes confidentially:
 1. Total tokens for distribution are sent to the baseEndpoint contract.
 2. For distribution, an array of `{address, cipherAmount}` is sent to baseEndpoint, which forwards this data to Inco using Hyperlane.
 The corresponding amount of encryptedERC20 tokens is then minted to the recipient addresses.
 3. When a recipient calls the claim function on baseEndpoint, their encryptedERC20 tokens are burned, and an equal amount of the original tokens is transferred to the recipient through baseEndpoint.